mjarkk/yarql/README.md

 - Easy to use and not much code required
 - Build on top of the graphql spec 2018
 - No code generators
+- Schema is generated so no duplicated code
 - Only 1 dependency

 ## Example